Ready for a hands-on way to better understand the letters of the alphabet?

 Alphabet activities mixed with sorting is the bread and butter of early learning!

 It combines two foundational skills that our children need to practice over and over and over again.
-And then some more. – the letters of the alphabet and classification
+And then some more – the letters of the alphabet and classification.

 Are you still with me?

 Activities that support the practice of grouping, sorting, and identifying details are mathematical that must continue for many years.
+The best part is that hands-on learning like this doesn’t require a ton of supplies!

 Let’s get this set up: